Skip to content

 Write Web Deployment File

-Copy the Web application content to the /usr/local/k8s/dist directory.
+Copy the Web application content to /usr/local/k8s/dist.

 image